Jacki Weaver: Early life

-Weaver was born in Sydney, Australia.
+Jacqueline Ruth Weaver was born in Hurstville, a suburb of Sydney, New South Wales.
 Her mother, Edith (née Simpson), was a migrant from England, and her father, Arthur Weaver, was a Sydney solicitor.
 She attended Hornsby Girls' High School and was Dux of her school.
 She won a scholarship to study sociology at university, but instead embarked upon an acting career.